Engee documentation

 Combining inputs and outputs

-You can combine the inputs of two models H1 and H2 by entering:
+You can combine the input data of the two models H1 and H2 by entering:

 In [ ]: